Federal Center of Neurosurgery (Tyumen)

 The Federal Center of Neurosurgery in Tyumen (Федеральный центр нейрохирургии в Тюмени), the full official name is the Federal State budgetary institution the Federal Center of Neurosurgery of the Ministry of Health of the Russian Federation (Tyumen) — the medical institution built for high-tech neurosurgery health care.
 The target group of the hospital is the Ural Federal District inhabitants.
 The distinguishing feature of the institution is minimally invasive surgery.

 The center was opened in 2011, under the auspices of the National Priority Project «Public Health».
-In 2012 it ranks the 2nd place for the neurosurgery operations over Russia after the Burdenko Neurosurgery Institute in Moscow.
+In 2012 it ranks in the 2nd place for neurosurgery operations within Russia after the Burdenko Neurosurgery Institute in Moscow.

 History

 Under the auspices of the National Priority Project «Public Health» started in 2006, it was planned to build 7 federal medical centers of high technologies in Russian regions and also the Federal Research and Surgery Center of Children's hematology, oncology and immunology in Moscow (by the order of the Government of the Russian Federation of March 20, 2006 No.139).
 Then the number of such institutions increased to 14, two of them was planned for the neurosurgery direction (in Tyumen and Novosibirsk).

 The Tyumen center was the first of the neurosurgery and the seventh of the general ticket of the federal centers.
 The so-called «medical camp», near the village of Patrusheva was picked out for the building site.
 There was also the surgical campus of the Tyumen regional hospital and the medical unit «Neftyanik».
 In addition, in 2012 there was built the Radiological center of the Tyumen regional oncological clinic.
 Also it is planned to construct new academic building of the Tyumen State medical academy, the anatomical center and also the main campus of the regional oncological clinic.

 The construction of the Tyumen center started in 2008.
 The first surgery was held at the April 25, 2011.
 In 2011 the clinic was allocated with 330 surgery quotas within the government procurement, in 2012 – 3,000 quotas.

 In December, 2012 the first surgery was held in the Federal Center of Neurosurgery in Novosibirsk.